khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 ##### 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
 **Logic:**
-<br> We need to calculate the total points for customers A and B by the end of January.
+ - We need to calculate the total points for customers A and B by the end of January.
-<br> This includes:
+ - This includes:
-<br> • Base Points: Points earned from their purchases normally, without considering the loyalty system.
+	 - Base Points: Points earned from their purchases normally, without considering the loyalty system.
 Each dollar spent equals 10 points, and sushi purchases have a 2x multiplier.
-<br> • First Week Loyalty Points: Additional points earned during the first week after they join the loyalty program, where all items earn 2x points, not just sushi.**
+	 - First Week Loyalty Points: Additional points earned during the first week after they join the loyalty program, where all items earn 2x points, not just sushi.
 ```sql
 WITH valid_dates AS(
 	SELECT